- Who's Accredited

 ANAB issued its first accreditation for ISO 9001 in 1991 and for ISO 14001 in 1997.
 ANAB was the first to offer accreditation for the AS9000 aerospace standards and TL 9000 for telecommunications, and remains the only North American accreditation body offering such accreditation.

 ANAB’s maturity as a management system accreditation body speaks for itself!
 Our reputation for customer-focused service has led to our accreditation symbol being recognized and sought after worldwide and by numerous industries.
-This is due in no small part to the competence, knowledge, and experience of our employees, contract assessors, technical experts, and the volunteers who serve on our Management Systems Accreditation Council.
+This is due in no small part to the competence, knowledge, and experience of our employees, contract assessors, technical experts, and the volunteers who serve on our Management Systems Accreditation Committee.
 It is also a reflection of our organizational culture.

 ANAB was one of the original organizers of the International Accreditation Forum (IAF), established to promote cooperation among accreditation bodies.
 We were among the first to sign the IAF multi-lateral recognition arrangements (MLAs) for quality and environmental management systems.